-- i.
-Walkways, sidewalks, and shared use paths should be included in all Ecological Spines. - ii.
-Concrete, wood, composite wood or flexible porous pavements (e.g. Flexi-Pave®) are recommended materials.
+- Concrete, wood, composite wood or flexible porous pavements (e.g. Flexi-Pave[®]) are recommended materials.
 Asphalt may also be an acceptable material, but less desirable. - iii.
 Use of compacted soil, mulch, gravel, or any other easily eroded material should be avoided on walkways and shared use paths.